|

 Chandler is an automotive expert with over a decade of experience working on and modifying cars.
 A couple of his favorites were his heavily modded 2016 Subaru WRX and his current 2020 VW Golf GTI.
 He’s also a big fan of American Muscle and automotive history.
 Chandler’s passion and knowledge of the automotive industry help him deliver high-quality, insightful content to TuningPro readers.

-The Ford F-series of trucks has long been one of the staples of the Ford lineup.
-Since it was introduced just a few years after the second world war in 1948, the F-series has been one of the top American trucks ever created.
 Since 2011, Ford has had the 5.0 Coyote V8 engine as an option for the F150, and it is a beast of an engine.
 Currently, the engine makes 400 horsepower and 410 ft-lbs of torque, but power used to be down at just 360 horsepower and 380 ft-lbs of torque.

 While those numbers aren’t bad, the 4,000-5,700 lb curb weight of the Ford F150 can make it feel a bit underpowered.
 Luckily there is a solution, Ford F150 tuning!
 Getting a good F150 tuner to calibrate the truck can really wake up the 5.0 Coyote and let it perform how you would expect a V8 to perform.
-Considering the same engine in the Mustang GT pumps out well over 450 horsepower stock, the F150 has some serious room to grow power-wise.
+This guide will cover everything you need to know about getting the right Ford F150 tuner for your build.

 Table of Contents

-5.0 Coyote Ford F150 Tuner Basics
+- 5.0 Coyote Ford F150 Tuner Basics

 Ford F150 tuners change parameters in the engine’s Electronic Control Unit (ECU), which controls how the engine functions.
 The most common changes that tuners make to naturally aspirated engines are to air-to-fuel ratios (AFRs), ignition timing, camshaft timing, and fuel pressure.

-A common tactic for F150 tuners to lean out AFRs to achieve more power.
-While it is different for every setup, on pump gas most F150’s are going to target around a 11.9:1 AFR (.81 lambda) at WOT.
+A common tactic for tuners is to lean out AFRs to achieve more power.
+While it is different for every setup, on pump gas most F150’s are going to target around an 11.9:1 AFR (.81 lambda) at WOT.
 If the truck is supercharged, that becomes richer to about 11.5:1 (.78 lambda) at WOT.
 The 5.0 Coyote prefers to run richer than many other engines, as it is prone to knocking.

 A few degrees of ignition timing advance are also usually added at WOT to increase horsepower.
 The stock Coyote timing is already pretty advanced, so tuners can really only add a few degrees before encountering knock.
-Camshaft timing can also be advanced a few degrees for more top end power.
+Camshaft timing can also be advanced a few degrees for more top-end power.
 Fuel pressure is also usually turned up to add more fuel into the cylinders, which equates to more power.

-Custom vs Canned 5.0 Coyote F150 Tuners
+Custom vs Canned Tunes

 There are generally two types of F150 tunes: either custom tunes or canned tunes.
 In reality, both of them are custom tunes to a degree, but canned tunes are much less desirable.
 As we’ll explain, we highly recommend going with custom tuning over any canned tunes for the F150.